 Ethics

 The French Data Protection Authority (CNIL) approved the construction and the usage of the Rouen University Hospital Clinical Data Warehouse (decision DT-2020-007), based on a declaration compatible with the General Data Protection Regulation applicable in France.
-Following national rules, a global public information was issued and individual information provided for each new patient in the hospital.
+Following national rules, a global public information was issued and individual information provided for each new patient in the hospital In addition, the prospective study was conducted following approval from our local ethics committee (approval number E2024-19, obtained on February 29, 2024).
 Due to the non-interventional nature of the study, written informed consent was not mandatory according to the national regulatory framework.

 Statistical analysis

-CEFu modeling was performed using R software v4.2.236 (36)(37) and the following packages: ggplot2 v3.4.3, (38) ggsci v2.9, (39)39 ggpubr v0.5.0, (40) reshape2 v1.4.4, (41) and cowplot v1.1.1.
-(42)(43)(44)(45)(46)(47)(48)(49)(50) (51) (52)(53)(54)
+Statistical analysis was performed using R software v4.4.1, (36) RStudio v2024.4.2.764, (37) and the following packages: ggplot2 v3.5.1, (38) ggsci v3.2, (39) ggpubr v0.6.0, (40) reshape2 v1.4.4, (41) cowplot v1.1.3, (42) forcats v1.0.0, (43) dplyr v1.1.4, (44) flextable v0.9.6, (45) gridExtra v2.3, (46) gt v0.11.1, (47) gtsummary v2.0.3, (48) officer v0.6.6, (49) ggcorrplot v0.1.4.1, (50) exact2x2 v1.6.9, (51) lmerTest v3.1.3, (52) RColorBrewer v1.1.3 (53) and multcomp v1.4.26.
+(54)

 Concerning patient and sample-related variables, continuous and categorical variables were presented as medians with the interquartile range (IQR) and n (%) respectively, where "n" corresponds to the number of non-missing observations.

-Predictors of CEFt trough concentration were examined through linear mixed effects models using Satterthwaite's degrees of freedom for p-value computation, considering multiple measurements for the same patient.
+Predictors of CEFtot trough concentration were examined through linear mixed effects models using Satterthwaite's degrees of freedom for p-value computation, considering multiple measurements for the same patient.
 Subsequently, all predictors with a p-value < 0.05 were integrated into a full model.
 Irrelevant variables were eliminated from the full model using backward variable selection, guided by the Akaike Information Criterion.

-Analysis of variance (ANOVA), followed by Tukey's honestly significant difference method for post hoc pairwise comparison, was conducted to assess the impact of the main ceftriaxone dosing regimen on CEFt trough concentrations.
+Analysis of variance (ANOVA), followed by Tukey's Honestly Significant Differences method for post hoc pairwise comparison, was conducted to assess the impact of the main ceftriaxone dosing regimen on CEFtot trough concentrations.
 PTA was then calculated for each model, stratified by dosing regimen, across various minimum inhibitory concentration (MIC) values ranging from 0.125 to 32 mg/L.